mdn/translated-content/files/es/mozilla/add-ons/webextensions/browser_support_for_javascript_apis/index.md

 {{WebExtAllCompatTables}}

-> **Nota:** **Acknowledgements**Microsoft Edge compatibility data is supplied by Microsoft Corporation and is included here under the Creative Commons Attribution 3.0 United States License.
+> **Nota:** Microsoft Edge compatibility data is supplied by Microsoft Corporation and is included here under the Creative Commons Attribution 3.0 United States License.